Skip to content

 }

-Every Fakt-generated fake includes automatic, thread-safe call tracking via Kotlin StateFlow.
+Every Fakt-generated fake includes automatic, thread-safe call history with a powerful verification DSL.

 Every method automatically tracks calls: